TB reporting requirements

 Interferon-Gamma Release Assays (IGRAs) are whole-blood tests that can help diagnose Mycobacterium tuberculosis infection.

-One of these tests, QuantiFERON-TB Gold In-Tube test (QFT-GIT) is available only through Gamma Dynacare commercial laboratories.
-This test is not covered under the Ontario Health Insurance Plan (OHIP) and costs approximately $90.
+This test is not covered under the Ontario Health Insurance Plan (OHIP).
 A physician may order this test using the MOHLTC Laboratory Requisition form and writing Quantiferon Gold test under “other tests”.
+The cost of an IGRA test varies but it is approximately $100.

 Tuberculosis screening requirements for long-term care